Install Minecraft Java Server on Raspberry Pi

 Minecraft Java Server

-This is a simple tool to create a Minecraft server: Vanilla, Fabric, Forge, Paper, Sponge, Purpur are supported
+This is a simple tool to create a Minecraft server: Vanilla, Fabric, Forge, Paper, and Purpur are supported

 You can play over your local network (or you can create a port forward on your internet router/modem at port 25565 to play over the internet)